 - Security & encryption: Amazon doesn’t use encryption to protect your photographs when they’re stored in the cloud so it’s probably not the best place for storing any images you wouldn’t be happy for anyone else to see.

 Wrapping Things Up

-If you’re a casual user who’s just looking for a cloud storage provider with more free storage than Dropbox, then you should go with Google Drive or pCloud (depending on how much you use Google’s other services).
-Both offer very generous free storage limits.
+If you’re a casual user who’s just looking for a cloud storage provider with more free storage than Dropbox, then you should go with Google One or MEGA (depending on how much you use Google’s other services).
+These services offer the most generous free storage limits.

 And once you’ve got your shiny new cloud storage service, you may want to grab a WordPress backup plugin that can automatically sync your backups to the cloud.